tldr-pages/tldr/pages/common/ropgadget.md

 `ROPgadget --binary {{path/to/binary}}`

-- List gadgets in the binary file, filtered by regular expression:
+- Filter gadgets in the binary file by a regular expression:

 `ROPgadget --binary {{path/to/binary}} --re {{regex}}`